edgedb/edgedb/docs/clients/python/api/blocking_client.rst

     .. py:method:: query(query, *args, **kwargs)

-        Acquire a connection and use it to run a query and return the results as an :py:class:`edgedb.Set` instance.
+        Acquire a connection and use it to run a query and return the results as an :py:class:`gel.Set` instance.
 The temporary
         connection is automatically returned back to the pool.

         :param str query: Query text.